 - For a given player in a tournament, any player finishing ahead of them is treated as a loss and everyone they finish ahead of is treated as a win.
 Ties are when a player finishes in the same position as other players.

-- Until a player has played 5 events, they will have a provisional rating of 1200.
-Starting with the 6th event, their rating will start to be calculated.
+- Until a player has played 5 events, they will have a provisional rating of 1300.
+Starting with the 6th event, they will their rating will start to be calculated.

 - Our RD can be between 10 and 200 with a decay rate of about .3 a day.